steckwilliam/runtracker/README.md

 Once Strava runs and historical weather are joined in SQLite, the Run Log "Export to Excel" button downloads a flat workbook with Date, Start Time, Distance, Pace, Time, and a combined Weather field.
 That raw file is the starting point for the Excel work shown below.

 The finished workbook (available from the Excel Export button in the nav) builds on that export with helper columns, summaries, PivotTables, charts, and slicers.
-The screenshots in the Excel section walk through that cleaned and analyzed version of the same dataset.
+The screenshots in the Excel Analysis section walk through that cleaned and analyzed version of the same dataset.

 ## Screenshots